9 Intro to Linux Administration

 for a directory.

-The next nine characters are indicators for the three permissions for the user, the group, and everyone else.
+The following nine characters indicate the three permissions for the user, the group, and everyone else.
 There will be an r

 for read, a w